 On this page we hope to provide updates and news about the bike trial.

-O’Bannon Creek Bridge Closure:
+O’Bannon Creek Bridge Closure: NOW CLOSED

 Loveland, Ohio – The Little Miami Chamber Alliance has announced that the closing of the Loveland Bike Trail for repairs will be delayed until October 2023.

 UPDATE (April 3, 2023): The construction for the O’Bannon Creek bridge has been postponed until the fall, so the trail is now OPEN there until further notice.